Naveenballari/Linked-List/README.md

 # Linked-List in C
-Repository for Linked list implementation
+Linked list implementation in C Language